We pride ourselves on having a 'fit for practice' workforce through the education, training and development

-We are also proud to provide professional placements for the University of Nottingham integrated 5 course pre-registration students, training two students every six months.
+We are also proud to provide professional placements for the University of Nottingham integrated 5 course pre-registration students at our Derby site, training two students every six months.

 The pharmacy department holds open afternoons each summer to enable those who are considering undertaking their pre-registration programme here to see the department before they have to preference places in Oriel.